Temporary highway licences - overview

-Any unlicensed structure on the highway can be viewed as an obstruction of the highway and the responsible party may be subject to a penalty fine and/or the structure may be seized and removed by Bromley Council.
+Any unlicensed structure on the highway will be viewed as an obstruction and the responsible party may be subject to a penalty fine and/or it may be seized and removed by Bromley Council.
+Any structure that breaches the terms and conditions of the licence may be subject to further penalties.

 Anyone who believes they have been unfairly refused a temporary highway licence can appeal.